Mogwai – 'As The Love Continues' review: cinematic post-rock loses steam

 Expansive opener ‘To The Bin My Friend, Tonight We Vacate Earth’ leans towards this sense of optimistic escapism, painting an almost Icelandic scene surrounded by lakes and trees with its glistening piano plinks and widescreen guitars.
 The bleepy ‘Here We, Here We, Here We Go Forever’ comes on like a squalling robot singing in an alien language over distorted feedback and the soothing ‘Dry Fantasy’ wouldn’t sound out of place on a Sigur Rós album.

-Elsewhere, the melancholic ‘Fuck Off Money’ channels Daft Punk with its impressive moody vocals, which sound like a moping android stranded on the Moon.
-Unfortunately later tracks such as ‘Midnight Flit’ and ‘Pat Stains’, which worked brilliantly during the band’s livestream showcase, don’t quite pack the same punch on record.
+Elsewhere, the melancholic ‘Fuck Off Money’ channels Daft Punk vocally, often sounding like a moping android stranded on the Moon.
+Unfortunately later tracks such as ‘Midnight Flit’ and ‘Pat Stains’, that worked brilliantly during the band’s livestream showcase, don’t quite pack the same punch on record.
 The unnerving ‘Drive The Nail’ feels like a sledgehammer to the songs that have gone before with its crashing guitars and bulldozing drum beat.
 It’s a hypnotic proposition onstage, but here feels a tad monotonous.

 Release date: February 19